Codibre/jest-stub-super-constructor/README.md

   const superStub = stubSuperConstructor(MyClass);
 ```

-And use the **superStub** the way you're used to, with any other spy.
+And use the **superStub** the way you're used to, as with any other spy.

 ## License